sous-chefs/ntp/README.md

 - `ntp['dscp']`

   - Number.
 Default is set to `nil`, This option specifies the Differentiated Services Control Point (DSCP) value, a 6-bit code.
 The default value is 46, signifying Expedited Forwarding.
+  - This is to support Cisco Application Centric Infrastructure (ACI).

 ### Automatically Set Attributes